syedaffanhamdani/cs-jokes/ReadMe.md

 # Done and almost done
 In CS there is a massively huge difference between done and almost done

+# Special Cases
+In programming the special cases are not special enough to break the rules

+# Simple and Complex
+Simple is better than complex, complex is better than complicated

+# Now and never
+Now is better than never
+Although never is often better than now.

 # Debugging
 its a modal mystery when you are the detective and the person who committed the crime.